msydor3nko/flask-blog/README.md

 # flask-blog
-The simple Blog on Python, Flask
+The simple Blog on Python, Flask.
+Has a basic blog features implementation such as user signup, user login, post creation, post like/unlike, analytics of likes summarized per day, saving last user login and user request logger.

-## What do you need
+# What do you need

 **You need:** Git, Python3, pip.

-## Following by steps
+# Follow the instructions to start the project

 ### Setup environment